QuantumIOT/s3-ingestor/README.md

 [MORE HERE]

-To run on Windows as a server, consider https://github.com/jon-hall/pm2-windows-service
+To run on Windows as a service, consider https://github.com/jon-hall/pm2-windows-service

+To install nodeJS on Windows, consider https://nodejs.org/en/download/